stepanjakl/apostrophe-stripe-products/README.md

 <br>

 This module adds a piece module and utility operation to automatically synchronize Stripe Products with the database.
-Saved products can be easily accessed and viewed via the admin UI.
+Saved products can be easily accessed and viewed via the admin UI alongside other piece methods and features, including the built-in REST API.

 <br>